Why HRV Morning Readiness?

 - Take HRV reading

-You can start the coffee machine before your reading, get dressed, or any other routine, uneventful tasks.
+You can start the coffee machine before your reading, get dressed, or do any other routine, uneventful tasks.
 The key is to try to do the same thing each morning, but minor differences in mundane tasks are likely negligible.
 If at all possible, do not exercise before your Morning Readiness reading.
+Also, drinking caffeine should wait until after the Morning Readiness reading.

 Compare your HRV score to our community averages here (link).